LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes/modifiers.rst.txt

 Two additional access modifiers are available in Java, though they are used much less often than ``public`` and ``private``.

-The table below details when different access modifiers are most appropriate.
-While we are introducing this concept now, later we’ll point out specifically where different access modifiers might be useful when we encounter such scenarios.
+The table below details whether or not information can be accessed at different levels based on the access modifier.
+For example, a field with the ``private`` access modifier can be accessed within the class, but cannot be accessed outside the class at the world-level.
+While we will discuss later how to decide which access modifier to use for different scenarios, you should save this table now as reference for those conversations.

 .. list-table:: Access Modifiers
    :widths: auto